kahoragachau/my-pet/README.md

 ## Setup/Installation requirements
 * You will need to have the following installed in your machine
     1. ubuntu
     2. git
     3. vscode or atom
 * first you will clone the repository
 * then open your terminal and type ```git clone https://github.com/kahoragachau/my-pet.git```
 * then cd in to the folder by typing ```cd my-pet```
 * then open up the code editor of your choice i'm using vscode so if you have vscode installed type ```code . ``` and for atom type ``` atom . ```

+## Technologies used
+- git
+- vscode
+- html

+## Known Bugs
+There no known bugs

+## Contacts
+Email joelkahoragachau6@gmail.com